 Different airlines have different rules.
 For housing situations, the definition of an assistance animal is broader (less strict).
 Keep reading to find out more about housing situations and air travel for certain working dogs and more about service dog laws in Utah.
 Read more on our blog: Service Dog vs Emotional Support Dog

 Service Dog Laws Utah for Anxiety

-Sometimes people wonder about anxiety dogs, and whether they are considered an official service dog, or are they emotional support dogs?
-Are these covered under official service dog laws Utah?
+Sometimes people wonder about anxiety dogs, and whether they are considered official service dogs, or are they emotional support dogs.
+Are these covered under official service dog laws in Utah?
 It’s a great question.